rapidsai/raft/docs/source/raft_ann_benchmarks.md

     search:
       itopk: [32, 64, 128]
 ```
-It is mandatory that every algorithm have a `base` group.
+The default parameters for which the benchmarks are run can be overridden by creating a custom YAML file for algorithms with a `base` group.

-There's several things going on here:
+There config above has 2 fields:
-1. `groups` - define a run group which has a particular set of parameters.
-Each group has `build` parameters wherein a cross-product of all parameters will be used to build a unique index.
-Each group also has `search` parameters, and a cross-product of all search parameters will be used to search all unique indices that we create.
+1. `name` - define the name of the algorithm for which the parameters are being specified.
-2. `validators` - This has two entries `build` and `search`.
-It's a string denoting a Python importable function of a module that will be used to verify whether there are any bogus parameters in any `groups` that do not make sense.
-If such parameters exist, they will be silently ignored.
+2. `groups` - define a run group which has a particular set of parameters.
+Each group helps create a cross-product of all hyper-parameter fields for `build` and `search`.

 The table below contains all algorithms supported by RAFT.
 Each unique algorithm will have its own set of `build` and `search` settings.
 The [ANN Algorithm Parameter Tuning Guide](ann_benchmarks_param_tuning.md) contains detailed instructions on choosing build and search parameters for each supported algorithm.